from-explore/Porto/README.md

 <a id="Containers-Layer"></a>
 ## Layer : Containers

-The Containers layer is where the Application specific business logic is written.
+The Containers layer is where the Application specific business logic is written *(Application functionalities)*.

-*(Application functionalities)*.
-The Container wraps the related Components in one place.
+Containers are wrappers of business logic.

 *"Example in a TODO App the Task would be a Container and the User would be another Container, each has it's own Routes, Controllers, Models, and so on.."*

+It's advised to use Single Model per Container, however if you want to add more you can easely do this, but keep in mind 2 Models means 2 Repositories, 2 factories, 2 of almost everything..! so unless you want to use both Models always together, do split them into 2 Containers.

 <a id="Containers-Structure"></a>